 While many are content to focus their philanthropy near home, increasing numbers wish to aid causes abroad.
-Whether the motivation be compassion, personal ties to a foreign country, political expediency or moral conviction, there is no question that international charitable giving is on the rise as the economy becomes increasingly globalized.
+Whether the motivation be compassion, personal ties to a foreign country, political expediency or moral conviction, there is no question that international charitable has grown exponentially over the past two decades.

-Donations abroad by Americans, whether direct or indirect, have been steadily growing in spite of U.S. isolationist policies dating back to 1938, when Congress first denied U.S. donors charitable deductions for gifts made directly to foreign charities.
+Donations abroad by Americans, whether direct or indirect, have been steadily growing in spite of U.S. isolationist policies dating back to 1938, when Congress first denied U.S. donors income tax charitable deductions for gifts made directly to foreign charities.
 Donations to U.S. charities by foreign donors have also increased dramatically in recent years.

 Over the years, Americans have developed, and the Internal Revenue Service1 has sanctioned, various methods of making indirect deductible overseas charitable gifts.
 The rules governing these methods are highly complex and are the topic of the bulk of this outline.
 The outline explains the basic tax rules applicable to cross-border charitable gifts by U.S. citizens and residents, gifts by nonresident aliens to U.S. charities, and special treaty provisions affecting both.
-It also reviews the basics of U.S. income and transfer taxation of nonresident aliens and noncitizens as a rudimentary understanding of these topics is vital to optimal structuring of their charitable gift vehicles.
+It also reviews the basics of U.S. income and transfer taxation of nonresident aliens and noncitizens because a rudimentary understanding of these topics is vital to optimal structuring of their charitable gift vehicles.

-© 2013 Jane Peebles (all rights reserved)
+© 2014 Jane Peebles (all rights reserved)